 But we also find ourselves charmed by the wine.
 The native grapes, Ramisco (red) and Malvasia de Colares (white), come from the time before the phylloxera louse ravaged Europe’s vitis vinifera vines.
 They survived because of their adaptation to the special Colares terroir—they thrive in sand, with their roots buried up to the fork by their cultivators.
 The louse cannot live in the sand, and thus found other tasty rootstock to devour.

 These grapes also grow low, trained close to the soil, either left to their own sprawl or managed into canopies just a foot or two off the ground.
 The practice keeps the ripening grapes sheltered from the worst of the Atlantic’s winds, along with protection provided by bamboo fences and walls stacked from rocks and shingles.
+You can see the historic planting of the grapes and the harvest in this short documentary filmed in the 1930s.
 More modern ways fashion the ubiquitous green metal fencing and tarps into barriers, especially useful in the highest fields.

 The wind brings with it humidity from the ocean, while at the same time ensuring that moist air circulates.
 I’ve never been as cold in winter as I have here, with the damp shadows off the sea scouring up the hills and through every gap between the windows.
 We never see snow here, and conversely, we never see summer’s brutal force.